 Which scenario you prefer is up to you.
-In general, we at Digital DeLane recommend an approach somewhere in the middle.
-We like to keep our clients informed and get feedback at every step of the process.
+At Digital Delane, we recommend an approach somewhere in the middle.
+Our team keeps our clients informed and asks for feedback at every step of the process.
 We don’t want to do anything you strongly dislike!
-We also believe you can give us better feedback if you’ve been kept in the loop.
+We also believe you can give us better feedback if we have kept you in the loop.

 However, sometimes clients run into trouble when they have very rigid ideas about what they want for a campaign or project.
 It’s great to have ideas about your brand and where you want to go.
 But sometimes, you may have a cool idea that just isn’t quite right for your current project.
 Maybe it doesn’t resonate with the target market.
 Maybe it isn’t doable with your present budget.
-Maybe it doesn’t demonstrate your product’s best features.
-You don’t necessarily have to give up on your idea if your agency suggests something else, but we do recommend you at least consider the alternatives your agency has suggested.
-In some cases, there may be a way to use elements of both ideas, or you may want to save your idea for a different project in the future.
+Maybe it doesn’t show your product’s best features.
+You don’t have to give up on your idea if your agency suggests something else, but we recommend you at least consider the alternatives your agency has suggested.
+Sometimes, there may be a way to use elements of both ideas, or a way to save your idea for a different project in the future.

 Objectively, there is no right or wrong answer to these last questions.
-The goal is to determine if you and the agency are on the same page about how you will work together.
+The goal is to determine if you and the agency agree about how you will work together.
 Here are some follow-up questions that may help illuminate the answer: